-Each Visiting Instructor will conduct a twice-weekly class for six college-aged students participating in the 2022 Glacier Bay Year.
+Each Visiting Instructor will conduct a twice-weekly class for six college-aged students participating in the 2023 Glacier Bay Year.
 Class time should comprise roughly 5-6 hours each week, though this may take many forms (whole group or partial-group discussions, field trips, labs, individual writing or research time, etc).
 This does not include time spent preparing for class.
-Each course runs for seven weeks, including the final exam or assignment.
+Each course runs for six weeks, including the final exam or assignment.

 Each Visiting Faculty member will propose two courses as part of their application process.
 Upon making an offer of employment, the hiring committee will select which of the courses the instructor will design and teach the following summer.
 We accept course proposals in any disciplinary or thematic area, though we give preference to proposals whose intellectual substance dovetails with the experiential components of the program, site-specific content, or any of the “big questions” faced by young adults.
 By way of example, this may include such diverse courses as “literature and the creation of the self”, “democracy in theory and action,” “field ecology of Southeast Alaska”, or “designing equitable education”.
 We highly encourage interdisciplinary courses, courses that give opportunities for student leadership and participation, and courses that involve both experience and experiment.
 Please note that neither your academic discipline nor your course proposals need focus on environmental studies.
 While all students engage regularly with our natural surroundings, we are not exclusively an environmental studies program!

 All courses must adhere to the general standards for college material, though they must be accessible to students without any but the most basic prerequisites.
 (For example, it is appropriate to expect competency in algebra but not calculus.
 Though you may have students who are not native English speakers, you may expect fluency in written and spoken English).
 Students may opt to take the course for college credit, and for these students you must create an acceptable final evaluation and assign a final grade.
 These need not apply to other students.

 As a member of the Tidelines community, we expect Visiting Faculty to participate in community life.
-Though faculty accommodations have a private kitchen, we suggest that faculty take approximately ten meals each week with students, as some of the liveliest and richest conversations of the summer occur during mealtime.
+Though faculty accommodations have a private kitchen, we suggest that faculty take at least ten meals each week with students, as some of the liveliest and richest conversations of the summer occur during mealtime.
 Because the program can at times be socially and emotionally demanding, Visiting Faculty who are adaptable, open-minded, and comfortable with communal living are typically best suited for this position.
 Visiting Faculty may also be called upon to serve as an informal mentor or advisor to students and should be prepared to serve in that capacity.
 Individual students may want to discuss course material over a cup of coffee or their future paths over a morning walk.
 We highly encourage mutual sharing of skills and interests between staff, faculty, and students.
 It can be beneficial to a full understanding of student life to participate in the morning labor rotations one or more times throughout the summer, though this is, of course, not required.